-THE POTENTIAL DANGER OF BLUE LIGHT FROM OUR LOCAL OPTOMETRIST IN LUBBOCK
+THE POTENTIAL DANGER OF BLUE LIGHT FROM OUR VISION CENTER OPTOMETRIST

 Blue light is everywhere.
 It occurs naturally as part of the spectrum from the sun, and it can be beneficial in our everyday lives.
 Blue light gives you energy, helps to regulate your sleep and wake cycles and can enhance a sense of wellbeing.
 The problem with blue light happens when you're exposed to too much of it, as almost everyone is today.